wagtail/wagtail/docs/getting_started/tutorial.md

 ### Create the database

-If you are yet to update the project settings, then your database is a SQLite database file in the project directory.
+By default, your database is SQLite.
+To match your database tables with your project's models, run the following command:

 ```sh
 python manage.py migrate